 Slowly pour the glue mixture into the liquid starch, stirring it as you go.
 Make sure you get all the glue out of the container.

-Have a child that doesn’t want to get the slime on their fingers?
-Put it in a zippered bag and let them squish and explore it that way.
+Put the slime in a zippered bag and let them squish and explore it that way.
 (This is the way my son opted to play with the slime.)
 It is still a fun sensory experience.

 Your slime will last at least a week if stored in a zippered bag.